Yielding in dense active matter: Results

 To quantify this effect, we study the statistics of the maximum stress drop $\Delta \sigma_{max}$ observed along each stress-strain trajectory, as a function of the initial packing stability $k_{\lambda}$ for different types of input displacement protocols, Fig.~\ref{fig:1}D. To account for system size effects, we plot $\Delta \sigma_{max}^*=\langle\Delta \sigma_{max}\rangle - \langle\Delta \sigma_{max}\rangle_{\xi/\mathcal{L}=0.01,k_{\lambda}=300}$ where we have subtracted a baseline value for small avalanches $\langle \sigma_{max}\rangle_{\xi/\mathcal{L}=0.01,k_{\lambda}=300}$ for our system size of $N= 5000$, as has been done previously~\cite{Ozawa2018}.
 Different colors/symbols correspond to different correlations of the input driving field, ranging from AQS, with a $\xiol$ of 0.5 (half the box size, black boxes) to a $\xi/\mathcal{L}$ of $0.01$.
 Supplementary Fig.~\ref{fig:baseline} confirms that the baseline value for stress drop size $\langle\Delta \sigma_{max}\rangle_{\xi/\mathcal{L}=0.01,k_{\lambda}=300}$ becomes small as the system size $N$ increases.

-Then, Fig.~\ref{fig:1}D shows that the largest stress drop is the same as this baseline for all values of the initial input disorder $k_{\lambda}$ when the input field is uncorrelated from particle to particle (blue), and the stress drop shows increasing departures from this baseline as the correlation length increases.
+Then, Fig.~\ref{fig:1}D shows that the largest stress drop is the same as this baseline for all values of the initial input disorder $k_{\lambda}$ when the input field is uncorrelated from particle to particle (blue), and the stress drop shows increasing departures from this baseline as the correlation length increases. \ag{The inset in Fig.~\ref{fig:1}D shows stress-strain curves for an ultrastable packing being driven by fields with varying correlation lengths and one curve for AQS.
+The discontinuous stress drops grow larger as the driving field becomes more correlated.
+The statistics for the magnitudes of the AQRD stress drops are shown in Fig.~\ref{fig:1}E.}

 We next numerically analyze whether this data is consistent with a phase transition as a function of the \emph{correlation length $\xi$}, instead of the disorder as in RFIM.
 Fig.~\ref{fig:1}E shows the magnitude of the average stress drop $\langle\Delta \sigma_{max}\rangle $ as a function of the input correlation length of the AQRD field $\xi/\mathcal{L}$, for different system sizes $N$.